luizguilhermefr/luizguilhermefr/README.md

 <samp>

-  - I am a computer scientist, currently working as a software engineer at [Loadsmart](https://loadsmart.com)
+  - I am a computer scientist, currently working as a software engineer at <a href="https://www.loadsmart.com/" target="_blank">Loadsmart</a>

   - Working today mainly with Django (Python) and React (JavaScript)